shaman-apprentice/old-donkey/whyJSBlog/part-0.md

+# A trilogy about JavaScript
 ![JavaScript awkward penguin](./JavaScriptAwkwardPenguin.jpg)

-**JavaScript is my programming language of choice.** In the past it definitely wasn't, but JavaScript has come a long way.

-The following is a blog series about JavaScript.
-In part 1 I will dig a little into JavaScript's past, what will explain, why it wasn't considered to be a good programming language by many people in the past.
-Part 2 will show, that JavaScript has come a long way and is definitely a cool thing today for developers and companies.
-Finally in part 3, I will develop a view small mathematical problems in C, Java, Python and JavaScript and share my experience.
+This is a small trilogy about JavaScript.
+Part 1 gives context to the annoying past of JavaScript.
+Part 2 shows that JavaScript has come a long way since then.
+And in Part 3 I share my experiences with developing some mathematical problems in C, Java, Python and JavaScript.

+After all **JavaScript is my programming language of choice** today.

 - [Part 1: Annoying past of JavaScript](part-1.md)
 - [Part 2: Why JavaScript is definitely a cool thing](part-2.md)